Not a member? Register

 According to the Food Code, food service staff must wear hairnets when cooking, preparing, or assembling food, such as stirring pots or assembling the ingredients of a salad.
 However, staff do not need to wear hairnets when distributing foods to residents at the dining table(s) or when assisting residents to dine.

 Staff should maintain nails that are clean and neat, and wearing intact disposable gloves in good condition that are changed appropriately to reduce the spread of infection.
 Since jewelry can harbor microorganisms, it is recommended that staff keep jewelry to a minimum and cover hand or wrist jewelry with gloves when handling food.
 According to the Food Code, gloves are necessary when directly touching ready-to-eat food.
+Additionally, per infection control guidance, gloves are necessary when serving residents who are on transmission-based precautions (See F880 for additional information on transmission-based precautions).
+However, staff do not need to wear gloves when distributing foods to residents at the dining table(s) or when assisting residents to dine, unless touching ready-to-eat food.

 Food Receiving and Storage - When food, food products or beverages are delivered to the nursing home, facility staff must inspect these items for safe transport and quality upon receipt and ensure their proper storage, keeping track of when to discard perishable foods and covering, labeling, and dating all PHF/TCS foods stored in the refrigerator or freezer as indicated.